ASE A4 Steering and Suspension Practice Test

 Answer B is correct.
 The engine cradle has both lower control arms attached.
 These control arms affect the vehicle's alignment angles.

 Answer C is wrong.
-Camber angles result in pull and tire wear.
-A vehicle will always pull to the side with the most positive (+) camber.
+Excessive camber angles result in pull and tire wear.
+The steering will pull to the side with the most positive (+) camber.

 Answer D is wrong.
 Most cradles have alignment holes/pins that assist in cradle alignment.